Skip to content

 • Do Not Disturb functionality is not available on room phones.

-Keep in mind, though, most other virtual phone services work on computers, laptops, and smartphones, making desk phones less convenient for most small businesses (especially when you factor in upfront costs).
+Keep in mind, though, most other virtual phone services work on computers, laptops, smartphones, and other devices, making desk phones less convenient for most small businesses (especially when you factor in upfront costs).

 Cons of using Dialpad